joechrisellis/vim-git-arglist/README.md

 You can take full advantage of Git pathspecs with vim-git-arglist.
 Here are a few examples where doing so might be useful:

-- `:ArgsDiffed :/'**'.{cpp,h}` -- open all C++ source/header files that have
+- `:ArgsDiffed HEAD :/'**'.{cpp,h}` -- open all C++ source/header files that
-  changed in the working tree.
+  have changed in the working tree.
 Strictly, this means "set the arglist to all files modified in the working tree with extension `.cpp` and `.h`".
 - `:ArgsTreeish <commit> ':**/test/**'` -- open all tests touched by `<commit>`.
 Strictly, this means "set the arglist to all files in the repository touched by `<commit>` that are beneath a `test` subdirectory".